JavaScript Frameworks Overview: React vs Vue

 Mobile Development with React and Vue

 React Native lets us reuse up to 99% of JavaScript code between Android and iOS with React-like components.
 Thanks to this functionality, we can build cross-platform apps that look and work like native iOS/Android applications.
-Developers can build 100% native widgets that define a custom project style.
+Developers can create 100% native widgets that define a custom project style.
 The React Native framework treats the presentation layer as pure state output.
 In this way, engineers can easily create companion apps for iOS/Android with a native look and good performance.
 To sum up, React Native is the undisputed winner of cross-platform development.

 Optimization for search engines: Vue vs React

-React vs Vue – Application size
+React vs Vue.js – Application size

-React is a library rather than a full-fledged front-end JS framework like Angular.
+In some sense, React is a library rather than a full-fledged front-end JS framework like Angular.
 So, if you look at it from that perspective, it should build smaller applications than those frameworks, but React’s application sizes are comparatively larger.
 However, the latest React releases have significantly reduced the overall package size by reducing the app size compared to the previous version.

 React vs Vue: Maintainability of the Code